Poslední úprava: David Lee Robbins, Ph.D. (28.01.2018)

 An overview of American cultural history from the perspective of its racial and ethnic minorities.
 The course examines the notions of ethnicity, cultural diversity, and the "other" in the U.S. present and past.
 It focuses on the problematic struggle of various disempowered, marginalized "minorities" in American society to gain recognition as full and equal members of a society that claims to be a haven for all oppressed from the rest of the world -- a society that prides itself on its openness, pluralism, and equality of opportunity.
 We shall see that, rather than attacking the hypocrisy of this society, minorities have now and again chosen to appeal to the fairness of the very people who exclude them.
 It is quite surprising that the speakers of the disempowered have, historically, been the most hopeful, most ardent proponents of the country's ideals.
 We shall examine the rhetoric of their attack on -- or appeal to? -- the "majority" and the majority's response.

 This course is offered as one of the core courses for students of Intercultural Studies in Prague program.
 The other course JMMZ - Imperial Nations and Subject Peoples: Czechs in the Austrian Empire (17th - 21st ct.) is in many ways comparative: we explore different attitudes to and roles of race and ethnicity in Europe and in the U.S.

-All participants are welcome to attend four optional trips to interesting locales in the Czech Republic and a four-day trip to Vienna.
+All participants of Race, Ethnicity and Gender course are welcome to attend, at their very reasonable expense, four optional trips to interesting locales in the Czech Republic and a four-day trip to Vienna.

 Terezin concentration camp and Nazi prison